utdata/icj-cli-tools/lectures/git/git-01-git-intro.md

 Writing objects: 100% (2/2), 274 bytes | 274.00 KiB/s, done.
 Total 2 (delta 0), reused 0 (delta 0)
 To github.com:critmcdonald/christian-git-practice.git
-   50688af..2f80abc  master -> master
+   50688af..2f80abc  main -> main
-✔ ~/Documents/icj/christian-git-practice [master L|✔]
+✔ ~/Documents/icj/christian-git-practice [main L|✔]
 ```

 That's a lot of mumbo jumbo that we don't have to understand details of, we just have to recognize that it did "Writing" and you didn't get an error.

-Why `origin master`?
+Why `origin main`?
 This is the part that sends this to our Github repo to share with the world.
-The `master` part is the branch name, and that is something we may get into later in the semester.
+The `main` part is the branch name, and that is something we may get into later in the semester.

 - Now go back to your Github repo in your browser and hit refresh on your repo, and you'll see the result there.
 Woo hoo!